yws-coder123/trae-memory-bank/README.md

 ## 🙏 Acknowledgments

-This architecture is designed to optimize AI assistant capabilities within the Cursor IDE, creating a truly persistent development partner that can adapt to any operating system and maintain clear documentation through a structured workflow.
+This architecture is designed to optimize AI assistant capabilities within the Cursor IDE, creating a truly persistent development partner that can adapt to any operating system and maintain clear documentation through a structured workflow that scales with task complexity.